jzhou316/LLM-networking-control/README.md

 ## Description

 We use LLMs to translate natural language requests into configurations in [SONiC](https://sonicfoundation.dev/).
 To enforce a structure in the LLM outputs, first we convert the natural language query into a YANG data file.
-This YANG output follows an explicit grammar that is defined by a set of provided YANG modules.
+This YANG output follows an explicit grammar that is defined by a set of provided YANG modules found in `yang_modules\`.
 Then we translate the YANG configuration into SONiC via a deterministic translation of the configuration commands.

 ### Configuration Examples